Liar Game: Antagonists

-Harimoto, an elderly man distinguished by his long robes and straw hat, first appears in Round 4 as the charismatic leader of the Peaceful Heaven cult.
+An elderly man distinguished by his long robes and straw hat.
+He first appears in Round 4 as the charismatic leader of the Peaceful Heaven cult.
 His manipulative prowess stems from exploiting emotional vulnerabilities rather than psychological tactics like Akiyama or Yokoya.
 Three devoted female followers—Mika Mikamoto, Kei Kimura, and Yukiko Abe—unconditionally support him in the Liar Game, bolstering his advantage.
 Harimoto controls his cult by propagating a fabricated mythology involving demons and human lineage, claiming to purify bloodlines.
 His methods rely on cold reading, having recruited each member during their lowest emotional states.
 After defeat in Round 4, he and his followers return in the Revival Round but ultimately withdraw, moved by Nao's unwavering integrity.
 They relinquish their winnings to alleviate other players' debts.

 Liar Game Tournament Office

 The LGT Office operates as the clandestine organization behind the Liar Game Tournament, structured to experimentally recreate scenarios from a suppressed radical political text.
 Its membership comprises two specialized roles: masked "handlers" who directly manage contestants and distribute game information, and observing "hosts" who supervise tournament rounds.
 The organization represents a second attempt at this social experiment, following an aborted initial trial.
 Several key members' identities eventually become known to participants through the tournament's progression.